Everybody loves picnics. It involves a decent climate, a fantastic landscape, incredible organization, and great food!

 - flaky sea salt for sprinkling

-- Toss the whole sage leaves, figs, onion, and ham with 1 tbsp of the oil, then scatter these over the top.
-Use your fingers to press the toppings into the bread a little, and spread the bread to fill any gaps.
+Toss the whole sage leaves, figs, onion, and ham with 1 tbsp of the oil, then scatter these over the top.
+Use your fingers to press the toppings into the bread, and spread the bread to fill any gaps.

-- Leave to cool in the tin for 15 mins, then transfer to a wire rack to cool completely.
-Pack back the tin to transport to a picnic.
+Leave to cool in the tin for 15 mins, then transfer to a wire rack to cool completely.
+Pack back the container to transport to a picnic.
 We can assure you it is the tastiest of all picnic food ideas.
 You may also try other variations of refreshing salad like chicken salad, potato salad, egg salad sandwiches, chickpea salad, or even the pasta salad recipe to spice your palette up.

 Add a DIY element to your alfresco feast with these veggie flatbreads filled with roasted vegetables, creamy coconut tzatziki, and a herby, spicy green sauce.